Early Exit

 I use it only within this loop.

-For the mix, I used limiters more aggressively than in previous FMT works.
-The sound is intentionally compressed to create a more immediate impact.
+For the final stage, I applied limiters more aggressively than in previous FMT works.
+Even when working with a rendered 2-mix, dynamic control remains possible at the mastering level.
+The sound is intentionally more compressed, creating a slightly more immediate impact.
 I felt that a certain degree of direct clarity suited this track.

 ________________________________________